[Bonus Content: 13 powerful nutrients that rub out pain on contact]

 The best types of pain relief are not only skin deep; they work to address the foundational causes of your pain so your body can truly heal.

-Unfortunately, this is not the way most back pain creams on the market work, and as a result many such products at your drug store will only temporarily cover up your pain until the application wears off.
+Unfortunately, this is not the way most topical pain relievers on the market work, and as a result, many of the pain relief products at your local drugstore will only temporarily cover up your pain until the application wears off.

-Menthol in and of itself is a useful ingredient, as it increases blood flow and circulation to the area it’s applied to, which helps eliminate waste in your blood and speed healing.
+Menthol is a useful ingredient, as it increases blood flow and circulation to the area where it’s applied.
+This helps eliminate waste in your blood and speeds healing.

 Methyl salicylate, on the other hand, can be incredibly dangerous and even deadly in certain circumstances.

 Products that contain methyl salicylate can be deadly

 Methyl salicylate is a chemical compound similar to aspirin that’s added to many deep-heating topical analgesic creams.

 The manufacturers of these products claim they’re great for muscle pain relief/sore muscles, arthritis pain relief and joint pain, back pain and more.